 1. Screening and background check alignment

-Follow district procedures for screening, including any fingerprinting/criminal history checks required by the role.
-Given the school environment, districts often apply stricter screening norms.
+Follow school procedures for screening, including any fingerprinting/criminal history checks required by the role.
+Given the school environment, schools often apply stricter screening norms.
 Consider classifying roles as:

 • Tier 1: No student contact

-• Tier 2: Student contact with corresponding screening and training requirements per district policy (e.g., criminal history checks, sex offender registry checks, summer program requirements)
+• Tier 2: Student contact with corresponding screening and training requirements per school policy (e.g., criminal history checks, sex offender registry checks, summer program requirements)

 End-of-Summer Offboarding and Documentation